Tkota10/Personal_Website/content/_index.md

           date_end: '2022-07-01'
           description: |2-
               Responsibilities include:
-‒	Discovered 16 stars through creating a novel star detection method that applied machine learning methods to the CatWISE database
+	Discovered 16 stars through creating a novel star detection method that applied machine learning methods to the CatWISE database
-‒	Wrote custom python and SQL scripts to collect, transform, clean, and store 900,000+ stellar data, increasing efficiency of analysis
+Wrote custom python and SQL scripts to collect, transform, clean, and store 900,000+ stellar data, increasing efficiency of analysis
-‒	Oversaw & mentored a team of 4 undergraduate and high school researchers on their own research projects ‒	Presented findings at the American Astronomical meeting as part of an international press conference (only high school presenter)
+Oversaw & mentored a team of 4 undergraduate and high school researchers on their own research projects
-‒	Publication: Kota, T., Kirkpatrick, J.~D., Caselden, D., et al.,” Discovery of 16 new members of the Solar Neighborhood” (2022), Astronomical Journal, DOI:10.3847/1538-3881/ac4713
+	Presented findings at the American Astronomical meeting as part of an international press conference (only high school presenter)

         - title: Professor of Semiconductor Physics
           company: University X